 Even today, Munna’s eyes light up with admiration and fascination as he remembers his father and speaks about his own love for Hindu mythology and poetry.
 As a young boy, he devoured the Hindu epics, became well-versed with Indian history and studied Sanskrit at the Government Shastri Sanskrit Mahavidyalaya in Mahapura, Rajasthan.

 “How will a person who lives in India learn about its glorious past?
 I am not saying one must read the Vedas but the study of Sanskrit is imperative.” says Munna.
-Works like Kalidasa’s epic poems Kumarasambhavam and Raghuvamsa form essential reading for him.
+Works like Kalidasa’s epic poems Raghuvamsa form essential reading for him.
 So important is the study of Sanskrit in this household that all six of Munna’s children (four sons and two daughters) have studied the language.
 “I have been asked why I didn’t encourage my children to study Urdu instead of Sanskrit because I am Muslim.
 But that doesn’t bother me.
 After all, knowledge is for everyone.
 Why bring religion into it?” he says.

 That logic may seem tenuous from a practising Muslim, but Munna sees no contradictions.
 And certainly there have been strong exemplars of a syncretic practice, legendary Muslim singers of bhajans and bhakti (just think Mohammad Rafi).
 Munna claims, “I have never been discriminated against by either Muslims or Hindus for doing this.”
 To the urban dweller of today, the statement may seem disingenuous.
 But in Munna’s village, where a community of Hindus and Muslims has grown up together — often literally — devotion, faith and passion seem to genuinely co-exist.